frostmourne8/Angular-Starter/README.md

-# Angular 2 Web Kata
+# Angular Starter
-This is a project used to demonstrate my skills with Angular2
+This is a project used as a foundation for future angular projects

 ## Dependencies
 The only required global dependency is node.
 All other dependencies will be installed by NPM.